Mistire/a2sv-web-exercises/job-listing/README.md

 - **User Authentication**: Sign up, log in, and log out securely with options for email/password authentication, Google OAuth, and OTP verification.

+**Testing with Jest and Cypress**: Comprehensive testing using Jest and Cypress to ensure the app's reliability and performance across different scenarios.

 ## User Authentication Features